jhpyle/docassemble/_docs/config.md

 If set to false, users will not see a "Sign in" link in the upper-right-hand corner of the web app.

+### xsendfile

+If your web server is not configured to support X-SENDFILE headers, set this to False.
+Use of X-SENDFILE is recommended because it allows the web server, rather than the Python [WSGI] server, to serve files.
+This is particularly useful when serving sound files, since the web browser typically asks for only a range of bytes from the sound file at a time, and the [WSGI] server does not support the HTTP Range header.

 ## Enabling optional features

 ### Image conversion